Human subject research: Ethical guidelines

 In general, it can be said that experimental infections in humans are tightly linked to a history of scandals in medical research, with scandals being followed by stricter regulatory rules.
 Ethical guidelines that govern the use of human subjects in research are a fairly new construct.
 In 1906 some regulations were put in place in the United States to protect subjects from abuses.
 After the passage of the Pure Food and Drug Act in 1906, regulatory bodies such as the Food and Drug Administration (FDA) and institutional review boards (IRBs) were gradually introduced.
 The policies that these institutions implemented served to minimize harm to the participant's mental or physical well-being.

 The Common Rule

 The Common Rule, first published in 1991, also known as the Federal Policy for the Protection of Human Subjects, is dictated by the Office of Human Research Protections under the United States Department of Health and Human Services and serves as a set of guidelines for institutional review boards (IRBs), obtaining informed consent, and Assurances of Compliance for human subject participants in research studies.
-On January 19, 2017, a final rule was added to the Federal Register with an official effective date of July 19, 2018.
+On January 19, 2017, a 'Revised Common Rule' was published in the Federal Register with an official effective date of July 19, 2018.